Abdalrhman-Almarakeby/estatein/README.md

 # Estatein

-A website for the real estate company Estatein.
-Featuring information about it like there journey, achievements, clients and more and there properties.
+A website for the real estate company Estatein, featuring information about the company such as its journey, achievements, clients, and properties.
+It also includes a dashboard for employees to manage properties, client inquiries, and view statistics related to these, as well as newsletter subscriptions.

 ![Screen shot of Estatein website on desktop screen size](./images//1.jpeg)